 Over the course of multiple survey dates including ELC surveys, staff identified 190 species of plants.
 Of these, 145 are considered native plant species (76%) while 45 are non-native species (24%) and there were an additional 17 species identified to genus only.
 The Hamilton NAI (HCA 2014) indicates that there are 1496 species of plants in the Hamilton-Wentworth jurisdiction.
-Plant species within the Winona and Vinemount Conservation Areas represent 13% of that regional flora.
+Plant species within the WVCA represent 13% of that regional flora.

 The Floristic Quality Index (FQI) and the Native Mean Coefficient of Conservatism (CC) have been calculated for the entire property.
 The CC is a measure of the species specificity of habitat requirements, with a coefficient of 0 indicating a plant tolerant of a wide range of conditions and 10 indicating a plant that has the most specific habitat requirements.
 FQI is a measure of vegetation quality and is based on both the habitat fidelity of each species and species richness.
-The FQI for both of these Conservation Areas is 52.82 and the mean CC value is 4.39.
+The FQI for both of these conservation areas is 52.82 and the mean CC value is 4.39 (Table 4).
 These are considered moderate to high for FQI and mean CC.
-This is likely reflective of the rural nature of this conservation area.
+This is likely reflective of the rural nature of WVCA.

-Table 2.
+Table 4.
 Floristic Summary and Assessment

-FLORISTIC SU JMMARY & ASSESSMENT
+FLORISTIC SU MMARY & ASSESSMENT

 Species Divers sity

-Total Species: 190
+Total Species: 19

-Native Species : 145
+Native Species: 14

-Exotic Species 45
+Exotic Species 4

-Species ID'd to sp. only 17
+Species ID'd to sp. only 1

-Total Taxa in R legion (NAI 2014) 1496
+Total Taxa in R egion (NAI 2014) 149

-% Regional Taxa Recorded 13%
+% Regional Tax ka Recorded 139

-% Native species 76%
+% Native specie es 769

-% exotic species 24%
+% exotic species 249

 Co-efficient of Conservatism and Floral Quality Index

-Co-efficient of (Conservatism (CC) (average) 4.39
+Co-efficient of C Conservatism (CC) (average) 4.39

 CC 0 to 3 lowest sensitivity 41

 CC 4 to 6 moderate sensitivity 90

 CC 7 to 8 high sensitivity 13

 CC 9 to 10 highest sensitivity 1

 Floral Quality Index (FQI) 52.82